kavia-common/tmfmapperv1-5116-5210/README.md

   - The schema is cached in memory and can be reloaded via SchemaLoader.reload().

 - Translation
-  - app/services/translator.py defines tmf_to_native and native_to_tmf stubs.
+  - app/services/translator.py defines tmf_to_native and native_to_tmf; includes a sample mapping for Item and pass-through for unmapped fields.
+Query param mapping supported.

 - Validation
   - app/services/validator.py performs simple jsonschema-based validation by deriving a schema from components/schemas.
+Direction-aware hooks exist for request vs response.
+Toggle via VALIDATE_REQUESTS/VALIDATE_RESPONSES or ?validate=true on calls.

 - Catalogue
   - app/services/catalogue.py builds a TMF-style catalogue including attributes, key attributes, and inferred CRUD capabilities.